 To go green means to consciously eliminate habits that cause harm to the environment and to adjust your behavior and lifestyle to have less of an impact on the earth.

-Rain barrels to conserve water cost at least $150.00 each, but you can build your own for under $10.
+- Rain barrels to conserve water cost at least $150 each, but you can build your own for under $10.

-Using a rain barrel can dramatically lower your water bill.
-You can use the collected water for gardening, washing cars, and other outside jobs you would normally use the hose for.
+- Using a rain barrel can dramatically lower your water bill.
+You can use the collected water for gardening, washing cars, and other outside jobs that you would normally use the hose for.
 If you live in the country, you may even want to use it for an invigorating outdoor bath.
 (If you really want to go hardcore, you can use your home’s greywater to automatically flush your toilets!)

 These are just a few of the things you can do to go green while saving money.

 Worldwatch Institute also has a list of 10 Ways to Go Green And Save Green.
 In addition to offering helpful ideas for conserving energy, water, and gasoline, they say you should also change your diet to eat less meat and avoid plastic bottles and other plastic containers.

 As for consumables — such as clothing and electronics — they say you should think twice before you buy a new item, and think again before you throw an old item away.
 (Great point!)

 There’s no doubt about it, going green is cool these days.
 It’s clear that green is the new black.